base/base/docs/specs/interop/messaging.md

 - [Timestamp Invariant](#timestamp-invariant): The timestamp at the time of inclusion of the executing message MUST be greater than or equal to the timestamp of the initiating message.
 - [ChainID Invariant](#chainid-invariant): The chain id of the initiating message MUST be in the dependency set
-- [Only EOA Invariant](#only-eoa-invariant): The executing message MUST be initiated by an externally owned account such that the top level EVM call frame enters the `CrossL2Inbox`
 - [Message Expiry Invariant](#message-expiry-invariant): The timestamp at the time of inclusion of the executing message MUST be lower than the initiating message timestamp (as defined in the [`Identifier`]) + `EXPIRY_TIME`.